estebanmunchjones2019/react-hooks-article/readme.md

  const sendRequest = useCallback(//more code here)
 ```

-That is done to make sure the `sendRequest` functions is the same object on every component re-render,and that way just make the useEffect callback function run just once (like when using the good old `ComponentDidMount()` method in class based components).
+As discussed in [this section](#first-custom-hook-example), that is done to make sure the `sendRequest`function is the same object pointer on every component re-render.
+That way, `sendRequest` can be safely added to a `useEffect` dependancy array, like this:

 ```jsx
 useEffect(() => {